New Zealand's North Island is right here, waiting for you.

 Just use these as a starting point for your holiday in New Zealand's North Island.

 Then, when you have chosen your favourite itinerary, just hire a car or camper van.

 Our itineraries range form ten to twenty one days, and have been developed based on our own experiences over several decades.

-Just tell us where you want to go, how much time you have, and we will tailor a self drive package for New Zealand's North Island that suits your exact requirements.
+Just tell us where you want to go, how much time you have, and we will tailor a North Island itinerary that suits your exact requirements.

 Just ask us.

 Here's a selection of our free itineraries for New Zealand's North Island.

 Just click on the map to see the full itinerary: